enkidevs/curriculum/git/essentials/local-repository/stashing.md

 ---
 ## Content

-Another highly useful feature of **Git** allows you to _set aside_ current work; usually in order to switch branches without losing uncommitted changes.
+Another highly useful feature of **Git** allows you to _set aside_ current work; usually to switch branches without losing uncommitted changes.

 Stashing is the action of saving all your dirty files (modified **tracked** files and **staged** changes) in a special *stack*[1] of commits.
 Any of the commits in **the stash**  can be later popped, restoring the state of the working tree.